MLSToolbox/mls_pipeline_examples/big_mart_sales_prediction/README.md

    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/big_mart_sales_prediction/media/7_deployment.png" alt="Model deployment" width="50%">
 </p>

-In this final stage we use the model to make a prediction with the submission dataset and store the result into a CSV file.
-Both nodes can be seen in the editor.
+In this final stage we use the model to make a prediction with the submission dataset and store the result into a CSV file with the columns indicated in the hackathon.

 ## Results